aspose-drawing/aspose-drawing-probe/cross_platform_drawing_api_cs_net.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The Asp.Drawing library provides a cross-platform C# API for creating geometric drawings.
-With Asp.Drawing, you can effortlessly draw vector images such as lines, shapes, rectangles, polygons, arcs, Bezier curves, and text with various fonts and styles.
+The Aspose.Drawing library provides a cross-platform C# API for creating geometric drawings.
+With Aspose.Drawing, you can effortlessly draw vector images such as lines, shapes, rectangles, polygons, arcs, Bezier curves, and text with various fonts and styles.
 Additionally, you can apply different transformations to 2D objects and save the results as raster or vector files.
 You can utilize the same Aspose library as a drawing API for Windows, Linux, Azure, or as a graphic API for ASP sites, ensuring consistent quality and performance across all target platforms.
 </p>

 ## How drawing lines and shapes